troyyxk/Verilog_Practice/README.md

 # Verilog_Practice
-A self practice for Verilog
+A self practice for Verilog with CSC258 labs.